melowntech/workshop/tutorials/gpx-viewer.rst

 The GPX File Format
 """""""""""""""""""

 The GPX, or GPS Exchange Format, is an XML schema designed as a common GPS data format for software applications.
 It can be used to describe waypoints, tracks, and routes.
 The format is open and can be used without the need to pay license fees.
 Location data (and optionally elevation, time, and other information) is stored in tags and can be interchanged between GPS devices and software.
-More information about GPX file found `here <https://en.wikipedia.org/wiki/GPS_Exchange_Format>`_ or `here <http://www.topografix.com/GPX/1/1/>`_ .
+More information about GPX format can be found `here <https://en.wikipedia.org/wiki/GPS_Exchange_Format>`_ or `here <http://www.topografix.com/GPX/1/1/>`_ .

 Displaying the Map
 """"""""""""""""""

 So how do I display 3D map?
-With `VTS-Browser-JS <https://github.com/Melown/vts-browser-js/wiki>`_ library it is `easy task <https://jsfiddle.net/a5rh6vnh/2/>`_:
+With `VTS-Browser-JS <https://github.com/Melown/vts-browser-js/wiki>`_ library it is `easy task <https://jsfiddle.net/a5rh6vnh/2/>`_.

 ::